PlayStation Game Console --------------------- 4

 lost.
 The AI icon will appear in the upper right hand corner until the

 battle is finished, or AI is cancelled.
-To cancel AI, simply press the
+To cancel AI, simply press the button.
+After the current round of combat, the Combat menu

 will be displayed.